dotnet/csharplang/proposals/roles.md

 ```

 TODO there are some open questions on extension syntax
-(who decides to turn a role into an extension?)
+(who decides to turn a role into an extension? is the syntax understandable, with
+multiple base roles and implemented interfaces?)
 TODO should we have a naming convention like `Role` and `Extension` suffixes?
 (`CustomerRole` and `DataObjectExtension`)